Apollo PGNCS: Inertial measurement unit

 The IMU was gimbaled on three axes.
 The innermost part, the stable member (SM), was a 6-inch beryllium cube, with three gyroscopes and three accelerometers mounted in it.
 Feedback loops used signals from the gyroscopes by way of the resolvers to control motors at each axis.
 This servo system kept the stable member fixed with respect to inertial space.
 Signals from the accelerometers were then integrated to keep track of the spacecraft's velocity and position.
-The IMU was derived from the guidance system developed by Draper for the Polaris missile.
+The IMU was derived from the guidance system Draper developed for the Polaris missile.